AgentKitDev/RustWeekHackathon/HACKERATHON.md

 ## AgentKit: A Technical Vision for Building Universal AI-Automated Human-Computer Interaction Based on Rust (MVP Exploration)

+> I actually came up with this project idea back in April.
+Here’s the full blog post: [https://dev.to/zhanghandong/agentkit-a-technical-vision-for-building-universal-ai-automation-for-human-computer-interaction-2523](https://dev.to/zhanghandong/agentkit-a-technical-vision-for-building-universal-ai-automation-for-human-computer-interaction-2523)

 **Project Vision:** To create AgentKit, a universal AI automation suite built with Rust, enabling AI to understand and operate various application interfaces. ultimately achieving cross-platform, cross-device intelligent automation, and enhancing the efficiency and convenience of human-computer interaction.

 **This Hackathon's MVP Goal and Current Status:**